ManifoldFR/point-process-rust/pylib/README.md

-# Python package
+# The `pointprocesses` Python package

 ![Yes, this is matplotlib](examples/estimate.png)
 ![](examples/hawkes.likelihood_exp.png)

-High level API for `pointprocesses` as a Python library.
+This crate provides a high-level Python API for the `point_process` crate.

 This is a work in progress, much of the core library's functionality hasn't been ported yet.